Transfeminism: Classification of gender dysphoria

-Social construction of gender
+Gender and social constructionism

 Citing their common experience, many transfeminists directly challenge the idea that femininity is an entirely social construction.
 Instead, they view gender as a multifaceted set of diverse intrinsic and social qualities.
-For example, there are both trans and cis persons who express themselves in ways that differ from society's expectations of feminine and masculine.
+For example, there are both trans and cis people who express themselves in ways that differ from society's expectations of feminine and masculine.

-Talia M. Bettcher states in her 2014 essay "Trapped in the Wrong Theory" that "while the actual appeal to native gender must be rejected from a transfeminist perspective, the socially constituted denial of realness must be taken with dead seriousness."
+Talia Mae Bettcher states in her 2014 essay Trapped in the Wrong Theory that "while the actual appeal to native gender must be rejected from a transfeminist perspective, the socially constituted denial of realness must be taken with dead seriousness."

 Some decolonial trans feminists identify the gender binary as an aspect of Western epistemology and tool of colonial power.
 Integrating knowledge and experiences from muxe, hijra, faʻafafine, two-spirit, and other indigenous third gender systems into trans feminist thought counters both individualist and universalizing conceptualization of gender.
 However, other transfeminist writers critique this view as a form of orientalism, pointing out that these non-western third gender systems have their own patriarchal and oppressive characteristics that western observers tend to ignore.

+Intersectional transphobia and misogyny

+In Julia Serano's 2007 essay Trans-misogyny primer, she explains how trans women face the compounded effects of both transphobia and misogyny.
+Further research shows a stark disparity in how gender non-conformity is policed and perceived between the sexes.
+Femininity in people assigned male at birth is punished more harshly than masculinity in those assigned female at birth.
+This is due to the societal devaluation of femininity, often referred to as femmephobia.
+Rhea Ashley in her journal about the topic explains how femininity is seen as low-value trait when compared to masculinity.
+She also notes that femmephobia is rooted in discrimination against femininity itself, rather than a person's identity.
+Trans feminists point to this as being one of the reasons why feminism needs to include transgender identities for a complete liberation of all feminine expressions.